mrakgr/The-Spiral-Language/readme.md

 ### 4: Boxing of Union Types

 Some languages can afford to be minimalist like Lisp, but Spiral is not that sort of language.
 It depends on a large number of first class features working seamlessly together.
 Without union types and term casting it would be harder to ensure convergence and the language would be poorer as a result.
-Though the lack of such features in a language with first class types like Spiral would immediately become obvious and the need for them would arise on its own.
+The lack of such features in a language with first class staging like Spiral would immediately become obvious and the need for them would arise on its own.

 The way boxing works is simple.
-If the argument being boxed is a subset of the the type, then it gets wrapped in a `TyBox` otherwise it is a type error.
+If the argument being boxed is a subset of the type, then it gets wrapped in a `TyBox` otherwise it is a type error.

 Any complexity in the following function is just from needing to handle the various edge cases.